flyteorg/flyte/rsts/concepts/admin.rst

 - List

-The above are designated by an :std:ref:`identifier <protos/docs/core/core:identifier>` which consists of a project, domain, name and version specification.
-These entities are for the most part immutable.
+The above are designated by an :std:ref:`identifier <protos/docs/core/core:identifier>` that consists of a project, domain, name, and version specification.
+These entities are, for the most part, immutable.
 To update one of these specific entities, the updated version must be reregistered with a unique and new version identifier attribute.

 One caveat is that launch plan state can toggle between :std:ref:`ACTIVE or INACTIVE <protos/docs/admin/admin:launchplan>`.